shy1132/shycatbot-open/README.md

 the code for [@shycatbot](https://twitter.com/shycatbot) on twitter (**does not include cats!!!**)

 ## run instructions
-(these instructions assume that you have node.js, a folder of images/videos to use, and SOME technical knowledge)
+(these instructions assume that you have a computer/server with node.js, a folder of images/videos to use, and SOME technical knowledge)

 1. download/clone the repository
 2. open a terminal in the repo folder and run `npm install` to install dependencies